-If the engine was started before checking the oil level, be sure to warm up the engine sufficiently, and then wait at least ten minutes until the oil settles for an accurate reading.
+If the engine was started before checking the oil level, warm up the engine and then wait at least ten minutes until the oil settles for an accurate reading.

 3. Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean rag.